SwedbankPay/developer.swedbankpay.com/_includes/enterprise.md

 identified by the `nationalIdentifier` is authenticated with **Bank ID** prior to the request." %}

+## Enterprise Request

-An abbreviated example of a Enterprise request looks like this:
+An abbreviated payment order example looks like this:

 {:.code-view-header}
 **Request**